YarboJanks/buffered.io/source/_posts/2010-09-12-webmachine-erlydtl-and-riak-part-2.markdown

   bind 127.0.0.1:8080
   # Default to the riak cluster configuration
   default_backend riaks
+  # timeouts
+  timeout client 1200000

 # Here is the magic bit which load balances across
-# our three instances of riak which are clustered
+# our four instances of riak which are clustered
 # together
 backend riaks
   # again, make sure we specify tcp instead of